HBZZ168/TriCLFF/tutorial.md

 import warnings
 warnings.filterwarnings("ignore")
 ```
-- After model training, you can load the saved multi-modal feature embeddings (xg, xg1, xi) and then perform a weighted summation of the embeddings to obtain a final embedding z. z is used as input of the get_predicted_results function for spatial clustering.
-In our experiment, we use mclust tool for spaital clustering and save the predicted clustering labels as CSV files.
+- After model training, you can load the saved multi-modal feature embeddings (xg, xg1, xi) and then perform a weighted summation of the embeddings to obtain a final embedding z.
+The z is used as input to the get_predicted_results function for spatial clustering.
+In our experiment, we use the mclust tool for spatial clustering and save the predicted clustering labels as CSV files.
 It is an inference and result export module in the spatial transcriptome clustering task.
 This step enables the model to integrate complementary information from multiple modalities for improved spatial domain identification.
-For quantitative assessment, we use well-known ARI metric to evaulate the performance.
+For quantitative assessment, we use the well-known ARI metric to evaluate the performance.
 ```python
 xg = np.load(f'embeddings/{args.name}_xg.npy')
 xg1 = np.load(f'embeddings/{args.name}_xg1.npy')